skip to main | skip to sidebar

 Maybe for a year or so I was hooked on Poetry.

-I took a Poetry class at Hunter College, during my BA classes (in the 70s).
+I took a Poetry class at Hunter College, during my BA classes.

 The teacher was very positive, in a very positive way.